 Types of Breast Lift Incisions

-There are various incision techniques your plastic surgeon can use for breast lift surgery.
-The right technique for you will vary based on factors like your existing breast tissue, how much excess skin you need removed, and your personal goals.
+There are various breast lift techniques your plastic surgeon can use for your breast lift surgery.
+The right incision technique for you will vary based on factors like your existing breast tissue, how much excess skin you need removed, and your personal goals.